ptweety/node-red-contrib-ccu/README.md

 through regular expressions and also by rooms and functions).
 It's possible to start rega-programs and set rega-variables and last but not least there are nodes to execute arbitrary rega-scripts and RPC calls.

-These nodes are included in [RedMatic](https://github.com/rdmtc/RedMatic) which ships Node-RED as an addon package for installation on a Homematic CCU3 or RaspberryMatic.
+These nodes can be used with [RedMatic](https://github.com/rdmtc/RedMatic) which ships Node-RED as an addon package for installation on a Homematic CCU3 or RaspberryMatic.
+But you may prefer any regular Node-RED installation.

 Some example flows can be found in the [RedMatic Wiki](https://github.com/rdmtc/RedMatic/wiki) (German language).

 __A modern Browser is required, Internet Explorer won't work.__

-__Starting with Version 3.x these Nodes need Node-RED >= 1.0 to work correctly__

 ## Configuration Examples

 The communication with the Homematic CCU needs independent connections in two directions.
 Node-red-contrib-ccu connects to the CCU's interface listeners (e.g. 2001/TCP for BidCos-RF) while the CCU connects to node-red-contrib-ccu's BINRPC/XMLRPC listeners (2048/tcp and 2049/tcp in examples below).